Leading a Healthy Lifestyle

 Having a healthier diet can help lower your blood cholesterol:

-- Try developing a diet which includes more grains, vegetables
+- Try developing a diet which includes more grains, vegetables and fruits.

 - Try cutting back on foods which are oily, salty or fatty.
 Also, if you plan to drink alcohol, try to keep to 2 or fewer drinks a day.